image of Kate Poll

 A 4-Week Creative Course to Build Self-Trust & Wellbeing

-90 minutes each session | Online via Zoom | Limited to 8 participants | £175*
+Offered in person & online via Zoom | Limited to 8 participants | £225

 "The Creative Writing session seemed to be particularly impactful for some attendees, and not just those who chose to perform their writing.
 Val and Kim, support workers at Redbridge, explained that one customer, who is usually very reserved, expressed his thoughts in a way that he never had before during the session.
 “He felt comfortable sharing his feelings in that room, surrounded by other people opening up” said Val, “It gave him a safe space and the confidence to share his story and his feelings, something we haven’t seen before during his 10 years with Peabody.
 It’s a real moment of realising how much these services matter."